JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_naloxone 2.1

+*Repeat1-3 with the dependent variable being support for naloxone distribution for overdose prevention.*

 As we can see from the table, the self-identified democrats has a statistically significant positive strong relationship(beta = 0.47, P\<0.001), while republicans have a statistically significant negative